-SAP Note Number Title Comment

-1719282 POS TLOG Table Partitioning Note describing
+SAP Note Number Title Comment 1719282 POS TLOG Table Partitioning Information Note describing partitioning of the / POSDW/TLOGF table.

-Information POSDW/TLOGF table.

 2 Technical System Landscape

 The following diagram provides an overview of SAP Customer Activity Repository, illustrating the different components of the repository, optional data replication, as well as the integration with consuming and receiving applications.